 Ostruk's planning workflow description

-Ostruk's planning workflow, which is a part of Ostruk's planning methodology, tries to present some of the main ideas and recommendations for simple and effective planning of your long term goals.
-It is a way to plan your better balanced life and achieve great results in personal development.
+Ostruk's planning workflow, a part of the broader planning methodology, aims to distill key ideas and recommendations for simple and effective planning and execution of long-term goals.
+It provides a roadmap for creating a more balanced life and achieving significant results in personal growth.

 Background and reasons